jmafort/alurakut/README.md

 ## About the Project
 Alurakut is a attempt to recreat the Orkut social media.

+To get your own copy of the project you can clone it and run the command `yarn dev` in the terminal.

 The project was developed during the Imersão Alura event in July 2021.

 ## Design Previews